avahe-kellenberger/nimdow/README.md

 Default config is stored at `/usr/share/nimdow/config.default.toml`

+## Nixos

+If you are on Nixos, you can set `services.xserver.windowManager.nimdow.enable=true;` to install and enable nimdow in your login manager. (in `nixos-unstable` or in stable from 2023-05 release).

 ## Config File <a name="config"></a>

 Nimdow searches for a config file in 3 locations in this order: